 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Organization to retain as a fund of perpetual duration.
-Deficiencies of this nature totaled \$6,913 as of December 31, 2013.
-There were no deficiencies of this nature as of December 31, 2012.
+Deficiencies of this nature totaled \$17,596 and \$6,913 as of December 31, 2014 and 2013, respectively.